From A Wiki of Ice and Fire

 One autumn, Tytos came between a lioness and her prey.
 The lioness tore into Tytos' horse and was about to attack Tytos as well, when the kennelmaster of Casterly Rock came to his rescue with his dogs, losing his leg and three dogs in the process.
 Out of gratitude, Tytos gave the kennelmaster lands and a towerhouse and took his son as a squire, thereby creating House Clegane.

-Tytos was the third son of his father but the books make no mention of the names of his siblings.
+Tytos was the third and youngest son of his father, but the books make no mention of the names of his siblings.

 References and Notes